ketpatel11/liveintentChallange/Readme.md

 ## install Cypress
 npm install cypress

-## To run Test in Headed mode
+## To run Test in Headed mode, "the test will auto run"
 npm run liveintent

-## To Run Test by click in the cypress pop modal
+## Or to Run Test by click in the cypress pop modal run below command
-"npm run cypress"
+npm run cypress

 And then click on the test "getstarted.spec.js"